PioneerAPCS-21-22/Assignment46/README.md

 4. Create a class (in the same directory as your `App.java`) to model the JSON response.

-5. Adjust the starter code so that it converts the JSON string into your object.
+5. Add to the starter code so that it converts the JSON string into your object.

 6. Print the name and the estimated age.
 For example: `"king is 45 years old"`.